chenota/lisp-js/README.md

 # LispJS

-LispJS is a JavaScript interpreter written entirely in Common Lisp, that includes both a CLI and file functionality.
+LispJS is a JavaScript interpreter written entirely in Common Lisp, that includes both a CLI and run-from-file functionality.

 ## How to run LispJS